senzing-factory/build-resources/claude/pr-prompt.md

 - [ ] Meaningful variable names
 - [ ] DRY principle followed
 - [ ] Identify Defects: Look for bugs, logic errors, edge cases, potential crashes, race conditions, memory leaks, and security vulnerabilities
+- [ ] If there is a project memory claude configuration (./.claude/CLAUDE.md), consider it in the review.
+The project memory claude configuration should not contain anything that would be specific to a local development environment.
+It should be general enough that it can be used for any local developer.

 ### Testing